 Training to be a counsellor or psychotherapist is all about relationships and the people you will learn with, so here’s an introduction to the Physis Scotland people you will get to know on your journey.

 Working in partnership with Fiona Cook, Fiona has overall charge of the ongoing Physis Scotland Counselling and Psychotherapy training programme, its syllabus and accreditation with UKATA, UKCP and COSCA.
 She also has overall charge of the ongoing Physis Scotland Diploma in Counselling Supervision Programme, its syllabus and validation with COSCA and Advanced Specialist Recognition with the National Counselling Society.
 In addition, Fiona plans the annual calendar and CPD workshops.

 Fiona co-teaches on the Foundation Year programme and liaises with all other trainers involved in delivery of the courses offered at Physis Scotland.
 She is the contact point for all trainees currently attending the programme.

-Fiona has a busy full-time psychotherapy and supervision practice in central Edinburgh where she works with individuals and couples, as well as being a qualified supervisor and trainer.
+Fiona has a busy full-time psychotherapy practice in central Edinburgh where she works with individuals and couples, as well as being a qualified supervisor and trainer.
 She is an accredited COSCA Diploma trainer.
 Fiona is passionate about teaching TA and supporting people’s growth and development on a personal and professional basis through the use of TA.

 Fiona has extensive experience in working with adult survivors of childhood sexual abuse within the voluntary & statutory sectors, as well as in her private practice.
 She also has a special interest in working with clients who have a Borderline process, &/or a formal diagnosis of Borderline Personality Disorder.

 Working in partnership with Fiona Firman, Fiona has overall charge of the ongoing Physis Scotland Counselling and Psychotherapy training programme, its syllabus and accreditation with UKATA, UKCP and COSCA.
 She also has overall charge of the ongoing Physis Scotland Diploma in Counselling Supervision Programme, its syllabus and validation with COSCA and Advanced Specialist Recognition with the National Counselling Society.
-In addition, Fiona plans the annual training calendar and CPD workshops.
+In addition, Fiona plans the annual calendar and CPD workshops.

 Fiona co-teaches on the Foundation Year programme and liaises with all other trainers involved in delivery of the courses offered at Physis Scotland.
 She is the contact point for all trainees currently attending the training programme.